MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XVII-Rural-Utilities-Service-Department-Agriculture/part-1710-General-PreLoan-Policies-Procedures-Common-Electric-Loans-Guarantees/subpart-I-Application-Requirements-Procedures-Loans/section-1710.501.md

 (ii) The Maturity Date/Term of the Loan in number of years (useful life to determine maximum);

-(iii) A short description of the purpose of the loan, *i.e.,* generation, distribution, transmission, energy efficiency, etc;
+(iii) A short description of the purpose of the loan, *i.e.,* generation, distribution, transmission, energy efficiency, etc.;

 (iv) Method of Amortization;